IntelRealSense/librealsense/wrappers/tensorflow/README.md

 RMSE tool can be use to show surface smoothness by showing plane-fit RMS of pixels inside a selected rectangle inside the image.
 The tools is approximating best fit plane passing through selected points, ignoring zero depth and calculates how far on average points are from that plane.
 When evaluated on planar surface, this gives good metric for surface smoothness.
 In addition, noise distribution within the selected bounding box is color coded:
-Black pixels correspond to low deviation from predicted plane-fit with white pixels corresponding to points further aways from the plane, normalized by standard deviation.
+Black pixels correspond to low deviation from predicted plane-fit with white pixels corresponding to points further always from the plane, normalized by standard deviation.

 ![foxdemo](images/rmse.PNG)